AbdulHK/CompetitionDB/README.md

 # CompetitionDB
-Database for a competition SQL
+SQL code for a competition database